Beneficial Artificial Intelligence

 In order to mitigate these risks, we need to determine how to build AI systems that reliably pursue their user’s goals.
 Moreover, we need to achieve sufficient coordination between companies and governments to ensure that these solutions are broadly implemented, and so that the long-term trajectory of our world is not determined by a malicious or reckless actor.

 Are you a major philanthropist seeking to learn more about these areas?
-Get in touch with our Co-CEOs Natalie Cargill and Simran Dhaliwal at natalie@longview.org and simran@longview.org.
+Get in touch with our Founder & President Natalie Cargill at natalie.enquiries@longview.org.